 Continued Growth

-The College of Engineering has been steadily growing, enrolling more than 1,600 undergraduates and about 250 graduate students.
-Research expenditures have consistently exceeded $6 million for the last eight years.
+The College of Engineering has been steadily growing, annually enrolling nearly 4,000 undergraduates and over 500 graduate students.
+Research expenditures have grown to over $13 million annually.
+College faculty — many of whom have received national recognition and are fellows of their respective organizations — have driven recent advances in research areas such as biomedical, environmental, big data, national security, transportation engineering, and more.
 The college is continuously seeking opportunities to improve the quality of its educational and research programs.